BPLIM/Workshops/ExternalServer/External_Server_Manual.md

     Move to the desired folder, e.g.,

-      cd /bplimext/projects/I001\_jdoe/
+      `cd /bplimext/projects/I001_jdoe/`

     and type

-      /opt/bplimext/stata15/stata-mp
+      `/opt/bplimext/stata15/stata-mp`

 ![](./media/image10.png){width="3.543307086614173in"
 height="2.488604549431321in"}

-  - You may add a 'path' to your system folder by typing, for the example on Stata 16, the following command in the shell "vi ~/.bash_profile" and adapt the following line
+  - You may add a 'PATH' to your system folder by typing, for the example on Stata 16, the following command in the shell "vi ~/.bash_profile" and adapt the following line

-    PATH=\$PATH:\$HOME/.local/bin:\$HOME/bin:/opt/bplimext/stata16
+    `PATH=$PATH:$HOME/.local/bin:$HOME/bin:/opt/bplimext/stata16`

   - For the interactive graphical mode click on the icons "**xstata14mp.sh**" (Stata 14) or